AllAboutAzure/DockerImageScan/README.md

 pipelines:
 1. To Scan and securely deploy the images to ACR
-2. Continous Assurance Scan for the images
+2. Continous Assurance Scan for the images and send notification to teams channel.

 I have used Azure/container-scan for scanning the images which internally uses trivy and dockle.